Chart Color Schemes

 Maroochy River has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects that may affect this region: Hillside Retreat Estate, Bli Bli Major Sport and Recreation Precinct, Sunshine Motorway Duplication (Pacific Paradise to Coolum), and Sunshine Motorway Duplication (Pacific Paradise to Coolum).
-The following details those most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified two projects that could impact the region: Hillside Retreat Estate and Bli Bli Major Sport and Recreation Precinct.
+Other notable projects include Nambour Waste Precinct Project and Nambour General Hospital Redevelopment, with the following list focusing on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.